Terahertz-Band Integrated Sensing and Communications: Challenges and Opportunities: Introduction

-This article combines these two 6G enablers | THz transmission and ISAC | to examine the challenges and potential solution paths.
-While there exist extensive surveys separately on both THz~\cite{thz_Akyildiz2022May,ummimoTareqOverview} and ISAC~\cite{fanLiuSurveyJSTSP_Zhang2021Sep}, the THz-ISAC remains unexamined.
-In the next section, we introduce the unique features of THz-band and their implications on THz-ISAC design.
-Next, we discuss antenna/array design, hybrid beamforming, integration with intelligent reflecting surfaces (IRSs) and machine learning (ML) to meet THz-ISAC challenges.
-Finally, we provide a synopsis of research opportunities in THz channel acquisition, near-field beam split, waveform design and beam misalignment.
+While there exist extensive surveys separately on both THz communications~\cite{thz_Akyildiz2022May,ummimoTareqOverview} and ISAC~\cite{fanLiuSurveyJSTSP_Zhang2021Sep,elbir2021JointRadarComm}, the THz-ISAC remains relatively overlooked.
+In~\cite{thz_isac1_Han2022Sep}, THz-ISAC is examined from a physical layer perspective with limitation to the channel types and waveform design.
+In contrast, this article examines potential technologies to bring forth these two 6G enablers | THz transmission and ISAC | along with system characteristics/requirements, challenges, and potential solution paths.
+In the next section, we first introduce the unique features of THz-band and their implications, related requirements, and trade-offs for THz-ISAC design.
+Next, we discuss antenna/array design, hybrid beamforming, integration with intelligent reflecting surfaces (IRSs), and machine learning (ML) to meet THz-ISAC challenges.
+Finally, we provide a synopsis of research opportunities in THz channel acquisition, near-field beam split, waveform design, beam misalignment, and interference management.